kgdunn/pid-book/univariate-review/univariate-review.rst

    	:width: 750px
 	:scale: 40
 	:align: center

+The raw data in the above example was a vector of consisted of 2739 text entries, with 1420 of them as ``Male`` and 1319 of them as ``Female``.
+In this case ``Female`` and ``Male`` represent the two categories.

-The category bins can be derived from a continuous variable.
+Histograms make sense for categorical variables, but a histogram can also be derived from a continuous variable.
 Here is an example showing the mass of cartons of 1 kg of flour.
 The continuous variable, mass, is divided into equal-size bins that cover the range of the available data.
-Notice how the packaging system has to overfill each carton so that the vast majority of packages weight over 1 kg (what is the mean package mass?).
-If the variability in the packaging system could be reduced, then the histogram can be shifted to the left reducing overfill.
+Notice how the packaging system has to overfill each carton so that the vast majority of packages weigh over 1 kg (what is the average package mass?).
+If the variability in the packaging system could be reduced, then the histogram can be shifted to the left, thereby reducing overfill.

 .. image:: ../figures/univariate/histogram-package-mass.png
 	:width: 750px